Look Back In Anger

 The design of this poster, which calls to mind Mondrian's grid-based paintings, was the house style of the Royal Court from the mid 1950s.
 George Devine imposed this house style after starting the English Stage Company in 1956, when he became artistic director of the theatre.
 Devine's plan was to create a writers' theatre, with a view to discovering new writers and producing serious contemporary works.
-Look Back in Anger, which he produced in 1956, is often seen as the starting point of modern British drama.
+Look Back in Anger, which he first staged in 1956, is often seen as the starting point of modern British drama.

 Written by John Osborne, Look Back in Anger is the story of a love triangle involving an intelligent but disaffected young man (Jimmy Porter), his upper-middle-class, impassive wife (Alison), and her snooty best friend (Helena Charles).
 Cliff, an amiable Welsh lodger, attempts to keep the peace.